 It’s also worth considering the sun exposure of your chosen location.
 Installing a shower in a place that lacks sunlight may not be as appealing as one drenched in sunshine, as it will make for a very chilly wash.

 Having access to existing plumbing will make installing a shower outdoors relatively easy and cost-effective.
 For those who are looking to create an outdoor bathroom, hot water may be on your list of requirements.
 You’ll also need to ensure there is adequate drainage.
 This may require creating a gentle fall, using a permeable surface or installing a drain.
 For those who are looking for a shower with all the mod-cons, consider your access to power if you want to install lighting.

 Walking to an outdoor shower across lawn, gravel or dirt isn’t ideal.
 Creating a pathway that is pleasant to walk on and won’t leave you with muddy feet is essential.
 If you’re wanting to integrate the space into your garden, organically shaped steppers can be effective.
 Alternatively, you could extend your paving surface or timber decking to your shower area for a seamless finish.

 6. Create adequate privacy

 You can create privacy through greenery as there are plenty of plants that will effectively screen the area.
-You could also create a frame for a creeper to grow a natural coverage.
+You could also create a frame for a creeper to grow natural coverage.
 Alternatively, you can create a solid wall the full height or half the height of your shower space.
-Just consider the impact of a built structure has on light and airflow.
+Just consider the impact a built structure has on light and airflow.